San Francisco Municipal Transportation Agency (SFMTA

 August 15, 2011 - "Flash mobs" close several BART stations for more than two hours in protest to BART shutting off wireless service.

-August 22, 2011 - BART stations are closed as protestors demonstrate against the wireless service shutoff.
-The closures are said to be an attempt to prevent the demonstrations from reaching the station platform.
+August 22, 2011 - BART stations close as protestors demonstrate against the wireless service shutoff.

-September 9, 2011 - Arrests are made and the Powell Street BART Station is closed as protesters attempt to demonstrate.
+September 9, 2011 - Arrests are made and the Powell Street BART Station closes as protesters attempt to demonstrate.

 October 18, 2013 - Union workers at BART go on strike.